 The wheat germ was extracted using supercritical CO2 extraction technology.
 Taking the yield of wheat germ oil as the index of investigation, the effects of extraction pressure, temperature, time, and wheat germ particle size on the extraction of wheat germ oil by supercritical CO2 fluid were investigated.

 The results show that the extraction pressure is 30MPa, the extraction temperature is 45℃, and the wheat germ particle size is 100 mesh.
-The extraction process is 1.5h, which is the best process.
+The extraction process is 1.5h, which is the optimization process.

 The yield of wheat germ oil is 11.2%.